m-truong/time-wage-calculator-project/README.md

 **ERROR**:
 1. error Failed to build iOS project. “xcodebuild” command error code 65
+2. Issues using the 'pod install' command in terminal.

 **RESOLUTION**:
 1. It was caused by installing react-native-vector-icons and linking by running the react-native link react-native-vector-icons command.
 I had to unlink react-native vector-icons to successfully build the iOS app.
+2. The solution was to install cocoapods in terminal useing the Homebrew package manager.

 ---